Tandolf/who/readme.md

 TODO:
 - [x] add ttl and rdata to records
-- [ ] implement input validation.
+- [x] implement input validation.
-- [ ] statistics section at the bottom
+- [x] statistics section at the bottom
+- [ ] dynamically update size of gui blocks in accordance to data recvd
 - [ ] add txt and cname flag to do such requests.
 - [ ] fancier formatting in the header section
 - [ ] print raw output `--raw`